 - gluten free pretzels

-Note: Not all corn or rice cereal is gluten free.
+- Not all corn or rice cereal is gluten free.
 If gluten free is important to you make sure you check before buying.
-We bought the Chex brand because they are gluten free and have a variety of flavors including a chocolate mix which was perfect for this recipe.
+We bought the Chex brand because make the gluten-free version easy and have a variety of flavors including a chocolate mix which was perfect for this recipe.

-Combine 1 cup dark chocolate chips and butter in a medium size mixing bowl.
-Microwave on high for 30-35 seconds, stir and return to the microwave for another 20-30 seconds or until the chocolate is smooth and melted completely.
+Combine 1 cup dark chocolate chips and butter in a medium bowl.
+Make sure it is a microwave-safe bowl.
+Microwave the bowl with the contents on high for 30-35 seconds, stir and return to the microwave for another 20-30 seconds or until the chocolate is smooth and melted completely.

 Add 1 cup of mini marshmallows to the chocolate mixture, stirring to combine.
 Return to the microwave for another 30 seconds.
 Stir until mixture is smooth.
 Do not over heat or the chocolate will become thick and stiff.

-Pour the chocolate, butter, and marshmallow mixture over the 3 cups of cereal.
+Pour the chocolate, butter, and marshmallow mixture over the 3 cups of cereal in a large bowl.

 Stir to coat but be careful not to crumble the cereal too much.
 Let the cereal and chocolate mixture cool completely.